 Since joining the firm in 1994, Eric has been involved in many legal pursuits.
 In addition to handling medical malpractice cases as lead counsel since early in his career and trying numerous cases to a jury verdict in federal and state courts, Eric also argues cases before the Maryland and D.C. appellate courts and defends health care providers before their respective professional licensing boards.

 In 2014, Eric received an AV Preeminent peer rating from Martindale-Hubbell and he has retained that rating to the present time.
-He has also been selected for inclusion in Super Lawyers® in Maryland since 2016 and Super Lawyers® in the District of Columbia in 2019.
+He has also been selected for inclusion in Super Lawyers® in Maryland since 2016 and Super Lawyers® in the District of Columbia since 2019.
+Eric has also been listed in Best Lawyers® in Litigation – Health Care, Medical Malpractice Law – Defendants, and in Personal Injury Litigation – Plaintiffs since 2018.
 Eric has served his local legal community as a volunteer mediator in the District Court system and as a member of the Fee Dispute Resolution Committee of the Montgomery County Bar Association.
 Eric very much enjoys lecturing on medical-legal issues to local, state, and national organizations.
 He and his partners present an annual lecture series to physicians in Maryland.
-Eric also presents lectures and in-services to hospitals, physicians, nursing organizations, and national professional organizations on issues ranging from medical recordkeeping to HIPAA compliance to navigating a medical negligence lawsuit.
+Eric also presents lectures and in-services to hospitals, physicians, nursing organizations, and national professional organizations on issues ranging from medical record keeping to HIPAA compliance to navigating a medical negligence lawsuit.
 More recently, Eric has developed and delivered a medical-legal series to pediatric practices and emergency medicine groups.

 - Bethel College, B.S., Chemistry, 1986